 Dating involves many awkward conversations, from the getting-to-know-you small talk to the dreaded “Are you seeing other people?”
 But telling your partner that you have a sexually transmitted disease (STD) or sexually transmitted infection (STI) definitely takes the cake.

-There’s a lot of misinformation and stigma surrounding sexual health, and most of us were never taught how to talk about sexually transmitted infections with a partner.
-It’s a conversation no one wants to have, but discussing sexual health is not only important but essential.
+There’s a lot of misinformation and stigma surrounding sexual health, and most of us were never taught how to talk about STIs with a partner.
+It’s something no one relishes doing, but discussing sexual health is not only important but essential.
 Most sexually transmitted diseases aren't a big deal, but if left untreated, they can lead to more serious health problems, so it's crucial to diagnose and treat them early.

-Keep scrolling for some tips on how to tell your partner you have an STD and how to normalize the conversation.
+Keep scrolling for some tips on how to tell your partner you have an STD.

 When is the right time to tell someone you have an STD?